SuperOfficeDocs/superoffice-docs/user-guide/en/diary/recurrence/create.md

 # Create repeating follow-up

-It may happen that you want to create a series of appointments to occur at regular intervals, e.g. a weekly status meeting.
+It may happen that you want to create a series of appointments to occur at regular intervals, for example, a weekly status meeting.
 Instead of recording these meetings one at a time, you can use the repeating follow-ups function.

 > [!TIP]
 > All [frequency options are described in the reference][4].